danielnjama/kubernetes-installation/README.md

 Setting up a cluster using kubeadm
+- CheckList
+-- A compatible Linux host.
+-- 2 GB or more of RAM per machine (any less will leave little room for your apps).
+-- 2 CPUs or more for control plane machines.
+-- Full network connectivity between all machines in the cluster (public or private network is fine).
+-- Unique hostname, MAC address, and product_uuid for every node.
+See here for more details.
+-- Certain ports are open on your machines.
+[See here for more details](https://kubernetes.io/docs/reference/networking/ports-and-protocols/)

 Step1: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/
 - Visit the given link for the instructions on how to setup kubeadm.
+Due to versions constraints, ensure to use the link for updated versions instead of the below commands that are version biased[First 3 steps]

 Run the following commands on all nodes (Master node and Worker nodes)